COGITAO: A Visual Reasoning Framework To Study Compositionality & Generalization: Models

 \section{Models}

-The selection of encoder networks includes both standard baselines (ResNet, Vanilla ViT) and more specialized architectures (Grid ViT, LLaDA) designed to better capture abstract and spatial reasoning, compositionality, and generalization capabilities.
+The selection of encoder networks includes both standard baselines (ResNet, Vanilla TF) and more specialized architectures (Grid TF, Pondering Looped TF, LLaDA) designed to better capture abstract and spatial reasoning, compositionality, and generalization capabilities.

 Table~\ref{tab:encoder_networks_summary} summarizes some of the notable architectural and modeling characteristics used for each encoder network part of the models.
-The models were designed to roughly have the same size of 1.2 Million of learnable parameters in order to propose a fairer performance comparison, in spite of being aware that different architectures may have different modeling requirements to optimize their performance.
+The models were designed to roughly have the same size of 1.2 Million of parameters in order to propose a fairer performance comparison, in spite of being aware that different architectures may have different modeling requirements to optimize their performance.